Virgin Gorda

 • Leverick Bay Restaurant

-The restaurant at Leverick Bay specializes in fresh local seafood, house cut steaks and island favorites.
-There is poolside dining for lunch and early dinners including sandwiches, pizzas and salads.
-The upstairs terrace and lounge make for an exquisite dining experience with a seaside view and daily menu.
-Slow roasted prime rib and live music on Saturday nights.
+This restaurant at Leverick Bay specializes in fresh local seafood, house-cut steaks, and island favorites.
+It offers poolside dining for lunch and early dinners, including sandwiches, pizzas, and salads.
 Web: www.leverickbay.com.
-Phone: 284-495-7154.
+Phone: 284-495-7154

 • LSL Restaurant & Bakery

-Serving international and West Indian lunch and dinner daily; seafood, chicken, pasta and pizza.
+This eatery serves international and West Indian lunch and dinner daily, including seafood, chicken, pasta, and pizza.
 Phone: 284-495-5151

 • Little Dix Bay Hotel